At a glance NCRi (National Credit Recovery Inc.) is a Canadian debt collection and business process outsourcing (BPO) company, incorporated in 2008.

 | Newfoundland and Labrador, PEI, Northwest Territories, Nunavut, Yukon | 6 years |

-Once the limitation period expires, NCRi can still sue you, but you can raise the expired limitation period as a defence.
-If you do, the court will dismiss the case.
+Once the limitation period expires, NCRi can still sue you, but you can raise the expired limitation period as a complete defence.
+The defence isn't automatic.
+You have to file a defence in court and plead the expired limitation period.
+If you don't, the court will grant default judgment as if the limitation didn't apply.

 These limitation periods apply to most consumer debts like credit cards, lines of credit, and personal loans.
 Different rules may apply to government debts, court judgments, or secured debts like mortgages.